 - Comprehensive car insurance.
 Comprehensive car insurance offers the highest level of protection for your vehicle, providing cover against collision damage as well as loss or damage caused by storm, hail, fire, flood, theft, vandalism and more.
-The cost of cover varies depending on your age, your driving history, the vehicle you drive, where you live and many other factors, but prices range from around $600 up to more than $2,000 per year for younger drivers.
+The cost of cover varies depending on your age, your driving history, the vehicle you drive, where you live and many other factors, but prices can range from around $600 up to more than $2,000 per year for younger drivers.

 - Third party fire and theft insurance.
 This type of car insurance covers your legal liability if you cause damage to someone else’s car or property, and it covers your own vehicle if it is lost or damaged due to fire or theft.
 If you want third party fire and theft insurance, you’re looking at a bill of several hundred dollars.

 - Third party property damage insurance.
 This basic level of car insurance covers your legal liability if you cause damage to someone else’s car or property.
 It’s the cheapest type of car insurance available but will still set you back several hundred dollars or more.

 This term usually refers to a short term loan you can use to help cover your car rego costs and insurance premiums.
 The amount you can borrow varies depending on the loan and lending criteria, but they typically range from $500 to $2,000, with repayment terms of around 2 to 12 months.